-Intermediate English University of Donja Gorica, Fall 2012 & Spring 2013 (two sections) During my Fulbright Fellowship, I planned classes to improve students' conversational English and their understanding of grammatical structure.
+Intermediate English University of Donja Gorica, Fall 2012 & Spring 2013 Enrollment: 20 During my Fulbright Fellowship, I planned classes to improve students' conversational English and their understanding of grammatical structure.
 Additionally, I facilitated and graded oral and written exams.

 Race and Public Policy Cornell University, Spring 2016 In this course, I held weekly office hours and helped create assignment prompts and grading rubrics.
 I provided feedback for drafts and graded final papers.
 I also assisted in designing and proctoring the midterm and final exam.